-Indeed, if you want to make a case for natural disturbance, you might do well to start with this: Bishop, Swanson, and the platoon of researchers working here over the past few decades are coming to think that battered, burned, and blown-down Mount St. Helens now has the greatest biological diversity in the Cascades' vast, forested terrain. $\otimes$ by Jason Krump:: At his home on the banks of the Columbia River just north of Wenatchee is one of Mike Utley's achievements.
+Indeed, if you want to make a case for natural disturbance, you might do well to start with this: Bishop, Swanson, and the platoon of researchers working here over the past few decades are coming to think that battered, burned, and blown-down Mount St. Helens now has the greatest biological diversity in the Cascades' vast, forested terrain.  by Jason Krump :: At his home on the banks himself in his NFL rookie season. of the Columbia River just north of Wenatchee is one of Mike Utley's achievements.